 Additions: You can add a Chamomile tea bag while the honey is simmering.
-This will give the honey a floral, honey-like flavor.
+This will give the honey floral notes and a honey-like flavor.
 I personally don't think it's super necessary but if you're missing that, give it a try!
 Take out the tea bag after about 10 minutes.

-Substitutions: The cane sugar can be substituted with coconut sugar or light brown sugar.
+Substitutions: Cane sugar can be substituted with coconut sugar or light brown sugar.

 Frequently Asked Questions

-Vegan honey can be made from apples, pineapple, coconut nectar, agave, cane sugar, dandelions.
+Vegan honey can be made from apples, pineapple, coconut nectar, agave, cane sugar, and dandelions.
 The list goes on!
 So many different ways to make delicious vegan honey.

 This honey debate is a controversial topic in the vegan community.
 I'll put it simply, bees are an animal, so no, no matter where you buy your honey, it is not vegan.

-This is a very simple 3-ingredient vegan honey recipe and all you need in a small pot and whisk.
+This is a very easy recipe and all you need in a small pot and whisk.
 A small mesh strainer could come in handy if you want to remove the lemon pulp from the simmered lemon slice.